ibm-cloud-docs/netezza/cos/netezza-cos-userexperience.md

 - During the enabling process, all console operations will be suspended.
 You will not be able to navigate or perform any other actions.
 - After configuring the bucket, wait for sometime before enabling object storage.
 This delay ensures proper synchronization between Netezza processes.
-- Once enabled, object storage cannot be disabled using the console or command-line tools.
-To disable, contact IBM Support.
+- Once enabled, object storage cannot be disabled.

 ## How to use object storage
 {: #htuos}